selwynpolit/d9book/book/services.md

 ## ControllerBase shortcuts for your controllers

-`ControllerBase.php` comes prepackaged with functions to get the following services statically:
+`ControllerBase.php` comes prepackaged with some useful functions to get the following services statically:

 ```php
 protected function entityTypeManager() {